mayooear/ai-company-researcher/README.md

 ## Quickstart

 > [!NOTE]
-> 🎥 For a visual guide, you can watch the full tutorial here [step-by-step video tutorial](TBA) that walks you through the account setup process and project configuration.
+> 🎥 For a visual guide, you can watch the full tutorial here [TUTORIAL WILL BE ADDED SHORTLY](TBA) that walks you through the account setup process and project configuration.

 This quickstart covers how to setup the Social Media Agent in a basic setup mode.
 This is the quickest way to get up and running, however it will lack some of the features of the full setup mode.